Sebastian Shaw (actor): Second World War and post-war career

 When the Second World War broke out, Shaw took a break from acting and joined the Royal Air Force.
-On 25 April 1941 he was commissioned as an Acting-Pilot Officer on probation in the Administrative and Special Duties Branch and over the next three months was speedily promoted to Pilot Officer on probation, Flying Officer and Flight Lieutenant.
+On 25 April 1941 he was commissioned as an acting-pilot officer on probation in the Administrative and Special Duties Branch and over the next three months was speedily promoted to pilot officer on probation, flying officer and flight lieutenant.
 According to his obituary in the Guardian, Shaw saw little action in the service and was told the only chance he would have to fly would be as a rear gunner.
 Some of his fellow airmen hounded Shaw for autographs, while others mocked his posh accent, to which he retaliated with an excellent and unflattering imitation of their less refined speech.
 He continued to hold a Royal Air Force Volunteer Reserve commission after the war until he resigned his commission on 10 February 1954; he was permitted to retain his rank.

 Immediately upon returning to London after the war, Shaw lost his Albany flat and his acting contract, and essentially had to restart his acting career.
 Although he had made twenty films before the war and had already begun to develop a reputation as a strong leading man, in later years he would describe himself as "a rotten actor" in the 1930s who landed roles based mainly on his good looks.
 He used the phrase "a piece of cinema beefcake" to describe himself as an actor during that period.
 He felt that after his return home from military service, he learned to act properly and began to mature as a performer.
-Shaw's Royal Air Force experience was put to good use when he played a pilot in Journey Together, the 1946 RAF training film in which actor Edward G. Robinson coached actor Richard Attenborough in the rudiments of flying.
+Shaw's Royal Air Force experience was put to good use when he played a pilot in Journey Together, the 1946 RAF training film in which the actor Edward G. Robinson coached the actor Richard Attenborough in the rudiments of flying.